 - learn HTML and CSS in order to design and code standards-compliant websites;

-- compose and design a portfolio of professional documents;
+- compose and design a professional website to showcase your work;

 - and continue developing facility with a variety of software programs.

 The syllabus, schedule, assignments, readings, and resources for the course can be found on the Web at http://sorapure.net/155b.
 This website will be updated regularly.